Manchester City have finished top of the north section of the U18 Premier League but how impressive have their statistics been?

 The 70 goals City have hit have been shared out amongst the many attacking talents at Carsley’s disposal.

-Lorenzo Gonzalez and Jadon Sancho share the accolade as City’s top scorers with 13 each.
+Lorenzo Gonzalez sits top with 13 goals while Jadon Sancho is just behind with 12.
 Following that, Phil Foden and Joe Hardy both have 11 goals despite Foden operating in midfield and Hardy often sharing the lone striker’s role with Gonzalez.